 LJN: So how did the band actually come about and why did it end up being a chordless trio?

-GP: Well, the most time spent in jam sessions at my loft were with Don and Steve.
-Hammer would be there sometimes, Liebman would come by, Mike Brecker, Randy [Brecker]; a lot of people would come by.
-But the real core, the most time spent, was just the three of us.
-And we spent a great deal of time not playing songs so much, but we wanted to really get the time in our blood.
-So I’d just start playing some tonal centre, and then I’d change it and Steve would hear me and he’d blow on that; you know, just to get the time going.
+GP: The most time spent in jam sessions at my loft was with Don and Steve.
+Hammer would be there sometimes, Liebman would come by and so would Mike and Randy Brecker; a lot of people would come by.
+But the real core was just the three of us and we spent a great deal of time not playing songs so much, but we wanted to really get the time in our blood.
+So I’d just start playing some tonal centre, then I’d change it and Steve would hear me and he’d blow on that, just to get the time going.
 So there was a real synergy between the three of us.

-There are certain things that come by, and sometimes they take hold and other times they don’t: For instance, I was asked to play with Bill Evans and I turned him down.
+There are certain things that come by, and sometimes they take hold, and other times they don’t.
+For instance: I was asked to play with Bill Evans and I turned him down.
 Did I make a mistake?
-I don’t know; circumstances… Jimi Hendrix heard the record Don and Jan and myself made with flautist Jeremy Steig, and said to the engineer Eddie Kramer “I’m going to England.
-When I come back I want to make a record with these guys”, and he never came back, but can you imagine what that would have been like?
+I don’t know; circumstances… Jimi Hendrix heard the record Don, Jan and myself made with flautist Jeremy Steig, and said to the engineer Eddie Kramer: “I’m going to England.
+When I come back I want to make a record with these guys.”
+He never came back, but can you imagine what that would have been like?

 LJN: Did Grossman’s drug addiction ever cause you issues?

-So I’m working at the Vanguard with Elvin in 1971, and during the break this fellow comes up to me and he says “would you like to put a group together and come to Chile?” and I said “yes, I’d love to do it”.
-He said “do you think Elvin would go?” and I said “we can ask him”.
-One thing led to another and we went to Chile, Steve and Dave and myself.
+So I’m working at the Vanguard with Elvin in 1971, and during the break, this fellow comes up to me and he says, “Would you like to put a group together and come to Chile?”.
+I said, “Yes, I’d love to do it”.
+He said, “Do you think Elvin would go?”, and I said, “We can ask him”.
+One thing led to another and we went to Chile; Steve and Dave and myself.
 So I had a connection there.

-Now it’s 1976 and we form Stone Alliance.
-I get in touch with the guy, next thing I know is he sets up a fifteen-day tour of Chile.
-So the three of us go to South America… We left in October of ’76 and we didn’t come home until April of ’77.
+Now it’s 1976 and we form Stone Alliance, I get in touch with the guy.
+Next thing I know, he sets up a fifteen-day tour of Chile, so the three of us go to South America.
+We left in October of ’76 and we didn’t come home until April of ’77.
 We made a record in Brazil, we made a record in Argentina, and it was a complete blast.
-But Grossman, these drugs they cause issues, you know, tension.
-We came back after he met a woman in Buenos Aires, and I had gigs booked in Central America and I had to cancel them all because he said “I’m not leaving until I marry this girl and bring her back to New York” (laughs).
+But Grossman… these drugs, they cause issues, tension.
+We came back after he met a woman in Buenos Aires, and I had gigs booked in Central America and I had to cancel them all because he said, “I’m not leaving until I marry this girl and bring her back to New York”.
+(Laughs)

-GP: No, no. We had the music, it was our shit.
+GP: No. We had the music, it was our shit.
 Nobody was playing any stuff like this.

 LJN: How were the drugs affecting him?